-We were approached by the founder of Queensland Physiotherapy, Ian Alberts, to design the business from scratch.
+We were approached by the founder of Queensland Physiotherapy, Ian Alberts, to help him design the new business from scratch.
 At the time Ian was employed by another practice, and had demonstrated a strong track record of acquiring and retaining patients over many years.
 He had developed a strong reputation for success in the demanding field of sports injury management, and was renowned for his willingness to use his hands rather than relying primarily on machines.

 Ian’s clinical success combined with his charisma and sense of humour had allowed him to develop a loyal following, and he felt the time was right to ‘stretch his wings’ and open his own practice.